 The determination and sanction imposed by the Judiciary Committee are subject to review on appeal by the President of the College or his or her designee.
 The President of the College or designee has discretionary authority to modify or affirm the sanction(s) imposed by the Judiciary Committee, to exonerate the accused student(s) or organization, and/or to order a rehearing of the case in question.
 A student(s) or organization has 5 calendar days from the day of the hearing and determination by the Judiciary Committee to request a review of the proceedings and/or the sanction.
 Such appeal request must be submitted in writing to the designated College official on either campus.
-Failure to request an appeal as stated herein shall be an admission of the charges and consent to the sanctions imposed by the Judiciary Committee.
+Failure to request an appeal as stated herein shall be a waiver of a review by the President of the College or designee and all rights in relation thereto.
+Furthermore, failure to request an appeal as stated herein shall be an admission of the charges and consent to the sanctions imposed by the Judiciary Committee.